dabeaz/curio/docs/reference.rst

 .. attribute:: Task.terminated

-   A boolean flag that indicates whether or not the task has run to completion.
+   A boolean flag that indicates whether or not the task has terminated.

+.. attribute:: Task.cancel_pending

+   An instance of any pending cancellation exception.

+.. attribute:: Task.allow_cancel

+   A boolean flag that indicates whether or not cancellation exceptions can be delivered.
+   This is better controlled using the ``disable_cancellation()`` function as opposed to being set directly.

 Task Groups
 -----------

-Curio provides a mechanism for grouping tasks together and managing their execution.
-This includes cancelling tasks as a group, waiting for tasks to finish, or watching a group of tasks as they finish.
+Curio provides a mechanism for grouping tasks together, managing their execution, and collecting their results.
+This is kind of control is sometimes used to implement programming patterns related to "structured concurrency."
 To do this, create a ``TaskGroup`` instance.

-.. class:: TaskGroup(tasks=(), *, wait=all, name=None)
+.. class:: TaskGroup(tasks=(), *, wait=all)

    A class representing a group of executing tasks.  *tasks* is an optional set of existing tasks to put into the group.
-New tasks can later be added using the ``spawn()`` method below. *wait* specifies the policy used for waiting for tasks.
-If *wait* is ``all``, then wait for all tasks to completee.
+New tasks can later be added using the ``spawn()`` or ``add_task()`` methods. *wait* specifies the policy used by the ``join()`` method when waiting for tasks.
+If *wait* is ``all``, then wait for all tasks to complete.
 If *wait* is ``any`` then wait for any task to terminate and cancel any remaining tasks.
 If *wait* is ``object``, then wait for any task to terminate and return a non-None object, cancelling all remaining tasks afterwards.
-If any task returns with an error, then all remaining tasks are immediately cancelled and a ``TaskGroupError`` exception is raised by the ``join()`` method.
+If any task returns with an error, all remaining tasks are immediately cancelled and a ``TaskGroupError`` exception is raised by the ``join()`` method.
    Each ``TaskGroup`` is an independent entity.